Rumpunzel/rpg-thingy/playing-the-game/conflicts/index.md

 Whenever a member of a team in a conflict fails to succeed on a test, their captain notes the margin of effort and subtracts it from their team's morale.

-When a team's morale drops below **0,** the team as a whole gain a `Broken Morale`.
-Increase that trait's rating by **1** for each point of morale below **0.**
+When a team's morale drops below **0,** the team gains a `BROKEN MORALE` trait with rating equal to the amount of morale they are below **0.**
-This trait counts as a character trait to be used against the teams members during contests.
+This trait counts as a character trait for each team member and may be used against them like any other character trait.

+When a team's morale reaches **0** or more, they lose their `BROKEN MORALE` trait.

 ### Keeping Morale

-At the end of each turn, if a team has a `Broken Morale` trait, its captain must test a skill that is not the relevant skill to keep their team's morale from breaking.
-The test's base difficulty is equal to the `Broken Morale` trait's rating.
+At the end of each turn, if a team has a `BROKEN MORALE` trait, its captain must test a skill that is not the relevant skill to keep their team's morale from breaking.
+The test's base difficulty is equal to the `BROKEN MORALE` trait's rating.

 If the captain does not succeed on the test, their team's morale breaks.
-Otherwise, or if the team does not have a `Broken Morale` trait, the team keeps their morale.
+Otherwise if the captain succeeds, or if the team does not have a `BROKEN MORALE` trait, the team keeps their morale.

 A captain's teammates may help their captain keep morale by testing with them as a group (increase the test's difficulty by **1** for each teammate who tests beyond the captain).